 Ultimately, choosing the right container orchestration tool comes down to what your priorities are.
 Taking into account what technology you need it to work alongside.

-Do you love the Docker CLI and don’t want to fuss around with new tools?
-Stick with the simplicity of Docker Swarm and keep an eye on its performance and updates in new releases.
+Though alternatively, if you love the Docker CLI and don’t want to fuss around with new tools, stick with the simplicity of Docker Swarm.
+Bear in mind though, in 2017, Docker also announced forthcoming support for Kubernetes.